-Approximately 30 percent of bird species that breed in the park depend on wetlands.
-Scientists are concerned about these species because wetlands are expected to diminish as temperatures increase.
-They are monitoring the trumpeter swan, common loon, and colonial nesting species, such as the double-crested cormorant and American white pelican.
-Yellowstone has years of data about the rate and success of nesting for some of these species, but not enough information about changes in the timing of their nesting activity, which is an indicator of climate change.
+Approximately 30% of the bird species that breed in Yellowstone depend on wetlands.
+Scientists are concerned about these species because wetlands are expected to diminish as global and local temperatures increase.
+They are monitoring the trumpeter swan, common loon, and colonial nesting species, like the double-crested cormorant and American white pelican.
+Yellowstone has years of data about the rate and success of nesting for some of these species, but little information about changes in the timing of nesting activity—an indicator of climate change.